 Any UI works with an automated testing framework, regardless of application technology.
 No matter what task needs automation, a cross-platform like ZAPTEST can help.
-UI automation uses image-based recognition and OCR to automate software testing with frameworks, API, or environmental dependencies as it stays within the GUI.
+UI automation uses image-based recognition, computer vision, and OCR to automate software testing with frameworks, API, or environmental dependencies as it stays within the GUI.

 What Features and Capabilities Are Important for Software Test Automation at an Enterprise Level?